waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: bool, default value: True

 Controls if resource importing should use database transactions.
-Using transactions makes imports safer as a failure during import won’t import only part of the data set.
+Using transactions makes imports safer as a failure during import won't import only part of the data set.

 #### IPSTACK_ACCESS_KEY